Senior Coach and Chief Engineer

 Before coming to LEI, he spent 23 years at Toyota in Japan and North America, most recently as general manager of the Toyota Production System Support Center (TSSC).
-As a hands-on GM, Mark directly implemented the Toyota Production System (TPS) or managed its implementation in a variety of industries, including automotive, food, furniture, and healthcare, among others.
+As a hands-on GM, Mark directly implemented the Toyota Production System (TPS) or managed its implementation in various industries, including automotive, food, furniture, and healthcare.

-Mark doubled the number of companies supported by TSSC from 20 to 40.
-He transitioned it from for-profit to nonprofit status so it could better support its original mission to strengthen North American manufacturing and help any organization interested in implementing TPS.
-He expanded the client base beyond manufacturing to hospitals, schools, low-income food distribution, and nationally prominent nonprofits
+Mark also doubled the number of companies supported by TSSC from 20 to 40 and transitioned it from for-profit to nonprofit status, helping it better support its original mission to strengthen North American manufacturing and assist any organization interested in implementing TPS.
+In addition, he expanded the client base beyond manufacturing to hospitals, schools, low-income food distribution, and nationally prominent nonprofits.

-Previously, he was assistant general manager of the corporate strategy division where he managed and implemented Toyota’s North American strategic (hoshin) process, designed jointly with Toyota’s Japan headquarters.
-He launched efforts to strengthen Toyota Way principles in administrative areas in North America, and facilitated the integration of its design and manufacturing organizations.
+Before TSSC, he was assistant general manager of the corporate strategy division, where he managed and implemented Toyota’s North American strategic (hoshin) process, designed jointly with Toyota’s Japan headquarters.
+In addition, he launched efforts to strengthen Toyota Way principles in administrative areas in North America and facilitated the integration of its design and manufacturing organizations.

 Mark earned a bachelor’s degree from Ohio Wesleyan University and specialized in Japanese studies at Nanzan University.
 He is fluent in written and spoken Japanese.